All eyes are on Pinterest as it gears up for IPO in June.

-- Pinterest is an early touchpoint in the path to purchase, and has “a higher ratio of converting impressions that touched the consumer first vs. last, out of any digital, social or search platform” (Neustar MarketShare, 2017)
+- Pinterest is an early touchpoint in the path to purchase.
+It has “a higher ratio of converting impressions that touched the consumer first vs. last, out of any digital, social or search platform” (Neustar MarketShare, 2017)

 It’s not all good news.
 The Times newspaper warns that there’s nothing to stop another network cloning the best bits of Pinterest in the way that Instagram took on Snap.
 The paper also reminds us that in 2015, Pinterest projected that by 2018 it would hit revenues of $3bn (the actual figure was £756 million) and 329 million users (actual figure 265 million).

-But in its favour, it’s never had to face a select committee, never had to face down accusations of interfering in elections, never been accused of having too much control over the content we see.
+In its favour, it’s never had to face a select committee.
+It’s never had to face down accusations of interfering in elections.
+It’s never been accused of having too much control over the content we see.
 If Facebook is falling out of favour, perhaps Pinterest’s moon is about to rise.